vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 their way through the stones.
 From a source <br>
 of pink broth, a creek has its birth.

+To this place She and He bring me. <br>
+There are pink hot tubs down the hill, <br>
+they are there for the creek to fill. <br>
+It goes to the lake, then the sea.

 [...]

 From His mouth a long click click sound. <br>